timur-khakhalev/wg-over-tun2socks/README.md

 ### Setup

 1) In `config.json` use the outbound corresponding to your server config (for xray reality it's public key, xray server address, sni, UUID, flow.
 Everything you may see in the connection string.)
-2) in `docker-compose.yml` populate env variables with your Wireguard address (server A's public IP) and your VLESS IP-address (server B's public IP)
+2) Populate `.env` with the values for your environment.
+At minimum set:
+   - `WG_HOST` – server A's public IP address.
+   - `VLESS_IP` – server B's public IP address.
+   - `PASSWORD` – password required to access the wg-easy dashboard.
+   - `DOMAIN` – domain used for the dashboard and HTTPS.
+   - `EMAIL` – email used by Caddy for Let's Encrypt certificates.
-3) you can also use other env variables, everything that's compatible with [wg-easy](https://github.com/wg-easy/wg-easy/)
+3) You can also use other env variables, everything that's compatible with [wg-easy](https://github.com/wg-easy/wg-easy/)

 > [!NOTE]
 > Everything is configured in the way that your default interface is assumed as `eth0`.
 If it's not then change the source code of `start.sh` by replacing `eth0` with your interface.
 You can see your interfaces by calling `ip a`.
 Find there the inteface that actually serves internet connection, usually it has your NAT IP address and the gateway IP.